May 25 – September 4, 2023

 Included in general admission

-Fortopia, a playful outdoor exhibition comprised of awe-inspiring forts, invites explorers of all ages to discover Powell Gardens.
-This vibrant addition to summer in Kansas City encourages outdoor discovery and taps into the nostalgia of childhood fort building.
+Fortopia, a playful outdoor exhibition comprised of awe-inspiring forts, invites explorers of all ages to uncover Powell Gardens.
+This vibrant edition to summer in Kansas City encourages outdoor discovery and taps into the nostalgia of childhood fort building.

-After opening a public request for proposals in 2021, a jury comprised of educators, architects, horticulturalists, and fabricators selected eight fort designs for inclusion in the exhibition.
-Designed to inspire an appreciation of the natural landscape, Powell Gardens is excited for visitors to experience its beauty through the variety of creative perspectives represented in the chosen forts.
+After opening a public request for proposals, a jury selected four new fort designs for inclusion in the 2023 exhibition.
+Designed to inspire outdoor play, Powell Gardens is excited for visitors to experience Fortopia’s wonder through the variety of creative perspectives represented in the chosen forts.
 This year’s fort designers include a team of preschool children, artists, landscape designers, architects, and more.

 As one travels through Portal they will experience the transformation, as if venturing off to a different land.
 The progression exists through the transformation of the different materials, starting within a “blanket” fort and moving through and out into a natural log fort, as if one’s imagination really did take over.

 The surrounding landscape from the beginning to the end of the pathway also strengthens the idea of being in a different place suddenly.
 You start in an opening and end right next to the trees.
 Where will the portal take you next?